 “The gray whale migration is one of the longest known to man, averaging 10,000-14,000 miles round-trip between the Bering and Chukchi seas to the Baja California lagoons.
 The 30- to 40-ton baleen whales can grow up to 50 feet in length.

-Whales migrating south to Baja California normally start passing the Palos Verdes Peninsula near the end of November…” per an article in Palos Verdes Patch.
+Whales migrating south to Baja California typically start passing the Palos Verdes Peninsula near the end of November…” per an article in Palos Verdes Patch.

-I often hike the trails at Trump National and many of them cling close to the jagged bluffs of the Pacific Ocean.
-The elevated vantage point allows me to catch an infrequent glimpse of whales as they near the end of this endurance swim.
+I often hike the trails at Trump National, and many of them cling close to the jagged bluffs of the Pacific Ocean.
+The elevated vantage point allows me to catch an occasional glimpse of whales as they near the end of this endurance swim.
 It always feels like a special gift.